 Welcome to our CANDLab summer research assistants!
 We're looking forward to a summer of exciting science together!

 Congratulations to all of our amazing graduating research assistants!
 Thank you for your important contributions to our work on the developing brain.
 We are so lucky to have had you in lab, and you will all be so missed!
 We can’t wait to hear of all of your future accomplishments!

 CANDLab senior undergraduate research assistants, Adrian Lin, Amy Kwarteng, Cristian Hernandez, Emma Goodman, Janeen Thomas and Rob Colgate, presented blitz talks about their theses at our last lab meeting of the semester.
 It was amazing getting to hear about their hard work on a wide range of important topics relating to the development of the child and adolescent brain.
 Congratulations on your incredible senior projects and theses!

 Dr. Gee receives Yale research prize

 Congratulations to Dr. Gee, who was awarded the Arthur Greer Memorial Prize for Outstanding Research!
-This is the highest research prize awarded to junior faculty at the university.

 Dr. Gee receives Jacobs Foundation Early Career Research Fellowship